MIT-AI-Accelerator/c3po-model-server/README.md

 3. Run `which pip` and `which python` to verify path to make sure that your `python` and `pip` binaries are coming from your `conda` virtual environment.
 Note that the order in which you install conda vs. pip matters to set virtual env priorities.

 # Getting Started Locally (Start here if not using conda, just make sure you have the right version of python and pip installed)
+This procedure runs the c3po-model-server without connecting to Mattermost.
+It builds and runs the containers, initializes the data, and runs pytests.

+**VITAL**: Do not use the Mattermost Token.
+Use the integration environment.

+The containers used by c3po-model-server have been built using either:

+•	docker-compose up --build
+•	docker compose build  and  docker compose up

+**WARNING**: Support for   docker-compose, as opposed to docker compose, officially ended in June 2023.

+**ERROR**: Sometimes the unsupported version fails.

 1. Install `poetry` version 1.8.5: `pip install poetry==1.8.5` (or use `pipx` [on link here](https://python-poetry.org/docs/1.4#installing-with-pipx) if you prefer isolated envs and you don't have `conda` managing your env)

 2. Create and enter the virtual environment: `poetry shell`.
 Note: if you use conda, this step may not be necessary.

 3. Install the dependencies `poetry install`

+4. Optionally build postgres, pgadmin, and minio containers via `docker compose build` (See WARNING above)

-4. Launch postgres, pgadmin, and minio via docker-compose `docker-compose up --build`.
+5. Launch postgres, pgadmin, and minio via `docker compose up`.

-5. Visit `localhost:9001`.
+6. Visit `localhost:9001`.
 Login with user:`miniouser` and password:`minioadmin`.
 This is the minio console.

-6. Visit `localhost:5050`.
+7. Visit `localhost:5050`.
 Login with email:`user@test.com` and password:`admin`.
 This is the pgadmin console.  **See notes below for important details**

-7. Run the app db init script `ENVIRONMENT=integration ./scripts/init.sh`
+8. Run the app db init script `ENVIRONMENT=integration ./scripts/init.sh`

-8. Keeping your docker containers running, start the app in a new terminal (activate your conda env first) with `ENVIRONMENT=integration uvicorn app.main:versioned_app --reload`.
+9. Keeping your docker containers running, start the app in a new terminal (activate your conda env first) with `ENVIRONMENT=integration uvicorn app.main:versioned_app --reload`.
+If you are running the app on VM dgwonub22, see Using dgwonub22 below.

-9. Open `localhost:8000/v1/docs` and start interacting with swagger!
+10. Open `localhost:8000/v1/docs` and start interacting with swagger!

-10. Run tests and get coverage with `ENVIRONMENT=integration pytest --cov`, and get html reports for vs code live server (or any server) with `ENVIRONMENT=integration pytest --cov --cov-report=html:coverage_re`
+11. Run tests and get coverage with `ENVIRONMENT=integration pytest --cov`, and get html reports for vs code live server (or any server) with `ENVIRONMENT=integration pytest --cov --cov-report=html:coverage_re`

-11. You can shut down and your db / minio data will persist via docker volumes.
+12. You can shut down and your db / minio data will persist via docker volumes.

 # Getting Started with Mattermost